Bioconductor/bioconductor.org/content/help/workflows/high-throughput-assays.md

 <h2 id="diverse-assays-resources">Diverse Assays Resources</h2>
-The following provide a brief overview of packages useful for analysis of high-throught assays.
+The following provide a brief overview of packages useful for analysis of high-throughput assays.
 More comprehensive workflows can be found in documentation (available from [package descriptions](http://bioconductor.org/packages/release/Software.html)) and in Bioconductor [Books and monographs](/help/books/).